Dammmien/brackets-unused-files/README.md

 #Find Unused Files

-Find unused files in your web project.
+A Brackets editor extension to find unused files in your web project

 ### How to use this extension